engineering-collaboration/book/docs/book/anatomy-of-a-code-change/merging.md

 [![Linear History](../../../assets/images/book/anatomy-of-a-code-change/linear-history.webp)](../../../assets/images/book/anatomy-of-a-code-change/linear-history.png)

 Sometimes we introduce unexpected breaking changes.
-A non-linear history makes it extremely difficult to identify and immediately roll back the offending commit.
+A non-linear history complicates identifying and reverting a offending commit.
 If left unattended, a non-linear history breaches the point of illegibility and emerges as being utterly useless.
 Future bug fixes and tracking changes over a period time devolve into frustratingly hair-pulling endeavors.

 ## Rebase

 We sprouted our development branch off of the latest commit of main when sowing the seeds our work.
 Chances are, while developing our feature, our colleagues integrated their tasks into the main branch, thus putting us in the position of cultivating a non-linear history should we merge our botanical offshoot into the trunk unchanged.

-In order to rectify our entanglement, we rebase our work on the latest commit on main, fix occurring conflicts, and integrate our changes after successfully passing our automated test suite.
+In order to rectify our entanglement, we rebase our work on the latest commit on main, fix occurring conflicts, and integrate our changes after passing our automated test suite.
 A rebase precedes any merge into our main branch.

 [![Rebase](../../../assets/images/book/anatomy-of-a-code-change/rebase.webp)](../../../assets/images/book/anatomy-of-a-code-change/rebase.png)